akinfermo/elcarro-oracle-operator/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# El Carro Contributor Covenant Code of Conduct

 ## Our Pledge